scarborough-courtney/ohimanual/tutorials/explore_global_results.md

 # Explore Global Results with the Toolbox App

-The following section will be devoted to exploring the global results in the toolbox as a way to further familiarize the user with the organizational structure and functionality of the Toolbox.

-The section will also describe some of the results of the global assessment as well on the types of data used to calculate the Ocean Health Index.
+The following section will be devoted to exploring the Ocean Health Index Global Results using the Toolbox App.
+The section will further familiarize the user with the organizational structure and functionality of the Toolbox, and will also help the user understand the results that were obtained for the global assessment as well on the types of data that were used to calculate the Ocean Health Index.

-To begin exploring results, the user must select the data he wishes to display with the Toolbox (i.e. variable type > target > dimension/layer > category > year).
+To begin exploring results, the user must first select the data he wishes to display with the Toolbox (i.e. variable type > target > dimension/layer > category > year).

 **For example:**